 Replacing old windows can greatly reduce your energy usage, but unless your current ones are extremely inefficient, you likely won’t recover the cost of the project from the resulting energy savings.
 But there are other good reasons to replace old windows.
 Maybe they’re ugly, rotting or broken, drafty, or just hard to wash.
 You also might want to minimize your home’s energy use and the environmental impact, regardless of cost.
 You might also want to install an entirely new window.

-When shopping, keep in mind that the kind of windows you buy will affect your home’s appearance, the amount of light admitted, your comfort, energy savings, and how long the windows last.
+As you shop, remember the kind of windows you buy will affect your home’s appearance, the amount of light admitted, your comfort, and energy savings.
+Plus, some windows last longer than others.

-Check salespeople’s claims about energy savings with comparisons we make in our article on energy efficiency and consulting EfficientWindows.org.
+Check sales claims about energy savings with the comparisons we make in our article below on energy efficiency and by consulting EfficientWindows.org.
 For information on durability, check the results of Consumer Reports’ tests.
 Also compare warranties.

 Obtain several price quotes.
 Our undercover shoppers found big price differences.
-For example, for one window replacement job our shoppers received quotes from area companies that ranged from $1,750 to $4,761.
+For example, for one window replacement job they received quotes from area companies that ranged from $2,440 to $6,700.